dabronc/hyperf/README.md

-**A project** dedicated to helping Linux power users, engineers, and administrators make the most of their Linux skills by providing them an easy means of taking them with them from project to project, job to job, and instance to instance.
+**A project** dedicated to helping Linux power users, engineers, and administrators make the most of their Linux skills by providing them an easy means of taking their skills with them from instance to instance, server to server, project to project, and job to job,

-**A paradigm** associated with the project that breaks from traditional Unix methodology of having a single tool do a single job, thereby making it easier to identify, manage, and deal with the kit.
+**A paradigm** associated with the project that breaks from traditional Unix
+methodology: In classic Unix, you have a single tool to do a single job.
+This means there are lots and lots of tools spread all over many different projects and packages.
+This can be daunting when it comes to skill collation and maintenance over a career.
+The HyPerf project sees the set of skills and tools needed to be successful in information technology as a set, not disparate tools spread out all over the place.
+The paradigm practices that methodology by providing a single, primary kit.
+This paradigm makes it easier to identify, manage, and deal with all of those career-long skill as a single kit.

 **A toolkit** with many tools and configuration settings included, for use in situations where having a single toolkit file helps the user to keep track of their own tools, configurations, skills, and knowledge, instead of having to deal with multiple packages, files, etc.

-HyPerf used to be a sourceforge project called 'Mooty', though it is no longer associated with that project at all.
+HyPerf used to be a SourceForge project called 'Mooty', though the HyPerf project is no longer associated with that project at all.

 HyPerf Project Objectives